 Here’s our video about using an aerator, filter and decanter.

 In older vintage reds, tannins break down in the bottle as the wine's bouquet evolves, so there is no need for this aeration – though breathing is still recommended.

 Generally, because white wine spends less time with the skins, stems and seeds of the grape, it is less tannic – but fewer tannins don’t mean zero tannins.

 As a result, young white wine can be tart, or nearly flavourless if too cold, or served straight from the bottle.
-Many vineyards and wine tastings routinely decant or aerate their whites to soften the flavours and bring out the buttery soft and citrus notes that white wine lovers enjoy.
+Many vineyards and tastings routinely decant or aerate their whites to soften the flavours and bring out the buttery soft, and citrus note that white wine lovers enjoy.

 White wines that will benefit from aeration:

 For most whites, however, just leaving the bottle to breathe will be enough.

 The secret to aerating is getting as much air as possible to the liquid to break down those tannins.
 And all the methods of aeration are different ways of accomplishing this same thing.

 A red wine glass, for instance, does just this as it is larger than a white wine glass, allowing more liquid to be in contact with the air (and why you should only fill a red glass to the widest part of the bowl).